-Trying to calculate pregnancy weeks to months can make anyone quite confused.
+Calculating pregnancy weeks to months can confuse anyone.
 They don’t match!

-In addition, there are different ways to do it and none of them are completely right or wrong.
+In addition, there are different ways to do it; none are completely right or wrong.

-How Do You Calculate Pregnancy Weeks and Months, Due Date, and Trimester?
+How to Calculate Pregnancy Weeks and Months, Due Date, and Trimester

 In this article…